hikeventures/hikeventures.github.io/_posts/2014-03-04-best-fleece-jackets.markdown

 A good idea is also to combine a fleece jacket with a [wind jacket](http://www.hikeventures.com/best-windjackets/ "wind jackets") since fleece jackets are not windproof and you won't sweat that much in a wind jacket than in a [rain jacket](http://www.hikeventures.com/best-rain-jackets/).

-*Disclosure:* I have not tested every product in this article.

 ---

 <script type="text/javascript">